 When we first started thinking about the new ways of working and learning in the late 90s, we wanted to create a technology that could support dialogue between students so that they could learn from their peers during a teacher training program.
 One of the reasons for this was that the feedback we trainers often received was that “the best part of the training was the shared experiences and the time we spent with others during the breaks and other informal gatherings”.

 Howspace has grown beyond peer-to-peer discussion to enable organizations, networks, and communities to engage in dialogue at scale with thousands of people at the same time.
 Our customers are inventing new ways to use the platform all the time.
 However, what is still the most powerful thing about the platform is the human-centric approach and how it enables collaboration and sense-making at scale.

 Ready to improve collaboration with your hybrid team?
-Get access to Howspace free for 30 days and start testing it out today with a free trial—no credit card required.
+Start with Howspace Free and experience our suite of collaborative tools with your team today—no credit card required.

 You might be interested in these as wellView all